polkadot-fellows/Evaluations/evidence/sandreim/0004-sandreim-retain-2025.md

 roadmap, specifically focusing on enhancements in performance, resilience, and latency.
 Unfortunately, this article was not completed within this reporting cycle.

+### Knowledge sharing

+I have been active in communicating about the status of Elastic Scaling by participating in OpenDev calls and forum posts.

 ### Web3 gaming

 I have been working closely with one of the largest ecosystem projects (Mythical Games) to optimize